-Integration Support Group Meetings, between parents and the school can be scheduled anytime however they will occur at least once a term to discuss student progress in relation to the Personalized Learning Plan (PLP) developed, as part of the student's learning needs and the Literacy, Numeracy and Special Learning Needs (Students with Disabilities) Australian Government funding requirements.
+Program Support Group Meetings(PSG), between parents and the school can be scheduled anytime however they will occur at least once a term to discuss student progress in relation to the Personalised Learning Plan (PLP) developed, as part of the student's learning needs and the Literacy, Numeracy and Social Learning Needs.
 The PLP is evaluated and adjusted accordingly at these meetings.
-Student Services personnel from the Catholic Education Office, Melbourne attend these meetings as required.
+Student Services personnel from the Melbourne Archdiocese Catholic Schools or nominated service provider attend these meetings as required.